The Life Sciences Law Review: International Harmonisation

 4 These are the Association of Southeast Asian Nations, the Asia-Pacific Economic Cooperation countries, the Cooperation Council for the Arab States of the Gulf, the Pan-American Network for Drug Regulatory Harmonization, the Southeastern African Development Community and the East African Community.

-5 These are Australia, Brazil, China, Chinese Taipei, India, Korea, Russia and Singapore.
+5 These are Australia, Brazil, China, Chinese Taipei, India, South Korea, Russia and Singapore.

 6 When the CTD was adopted, the European Union issued secondary legislation to make its use a legally binding requirement for applicants, whereas the FDA chose not to amend its regulations governing the content and format of a new drug application, on the theory that the same information was required to be submitted and only the organisation of the information was changed.